Street Fighter 2: Champion Edition/Ken

 Shoryuken is your best special against Dictador, since you can start a round to get the first hit, and its useful against Psycho Crusher startup at close combat and also you need to be zoning at midscreen and don't beign cornered with block hits that can push you to the corner trap.

-At long range combat is ok to spam some Hadokens randomly to keep him away, if Dictador use Psycho Crusher at that distance you can neutral jump or block as soon as possible and then use a Jab Shoryuken to punish it.
+At long-range combat it's ok to throw out some Hadoukens randomly to keep him away, if Dictador use LP Psycho Crusher at that distance you can neutral jump or block as soon as possible and then use a Jab Shoryuken to punish it.

 Game Navigation